Program Cost May Be Reimbursed by Your HSA, HRA or FSA 🎉

 For a several month period on TSM and even once I stopped drinking, I noticed my marijuana intake go up.
 It started to become a daily thing where it wasn't before....and I didn't like it.

-Before I understood that naltrexone could work for marijuana, I did try to have an extinction session one time with naltrexone and marijuana....mostly just as an experiment on myself.
+Before I understood that naltrexone could work for marijuana, I did try to have an "extinction session" one time with naltrexone and marijuana....mostly just as an experiment on myself.

-I do recall two things happening that evening: 1️⃣ I consumed far less marijuana.
+- I consumed far less marijuana.
 I only took a couple of puffs off of a vape pen – and when I would usually go back for more about an hour later, I didn't really want to, so I didn't.
-2️⃣ The "high" effects weren't as good.
-They definitely felt blunted and less euphoric or exciting.
-Not bad, just not great.

-Shortly after that experience, I consumed way too much of a very strong cannabis oil one day (without naltrexone) that made me feel extremely paranoid and anxious.
+Then, shortly after that experience, I consumed way too much of a very strong cannabis oil one day (without naltrexone) that made me feel extremely paranoid and anxious.
 Cannabis had never really made me feel that way before, and it sort of scared me.

 I ended up quitting cannabis cold turkey after that (I think this was 2019?).
 I did consume it a few times after that, but just didn't enjoy it as much anymore so haven't really been interested in it since.